What is Spinal Decompression Therapy?

 Is Spinal Decompression Therapy expensive?

 At Canberra Spine Centre, we strive to make all our care affordable.
 The cost of each session is approximately the same fee we charge for a spinal adjustment with the chiropractor.
 Considering the length of the treatment and the cost of the equipment involved, this cost is very low.
-Patients in other countries, such as the USA, will often pay three times the amount we charge for the same treatment.
+Clients in other countries, such as the USA, will often pay three times the amount we charge for the same treatment.

 What conditions can Spinal Decompression Therapy help?